antoniotassone94/equations_calculator_react/README.md

 **Version:** 1.0.0

 This application permit of calculate the solutions of the simple mathematical equations.
 It is built in react+vite and the code is open source and free downloadable.
-The application is serverless and the frontend is built with react.
+The application is serverless, so don't exist any backend interface.

 How to use the application?
 Follow these steps:
 1) open the shell of the system